bjcp-brasil/styleguide-2021/README.md

-# BJCP 2021 Parsed Styleguide
+# BJCP 2021 Parsed Style Guidelines

-This repository was created mainly to distribute the parsed version of [2021 BJCP Style Guideline](https://www.bjcp.org/bjcp-style-guidelines/) in JSON, XML and YAML formats.
+This repository was created mainly to distribute the parsed version of [2021 BJCP Style Guidelines](https://www.bjcp.org/bjcp-style-guidelines/) in JSON, XML and YAML formats.

 ## Contributing